bagisto/bagisto-docs/src/ai/magic-ai.md

 ## Configuration

-Everything is configured from the admin panel under **Configuration → Magic AI**.
+Everything is configured from the admin panel under **Configure → Magic AI**.
 There are four groups:

 ### 1. General